contigen/persist/README.md

 - Contact Selection with Vibration Feedback: users can select contacts from their phonebook, with vibration feedback provided, via the Vibration API, to confirm their action
 - Generate vCard files to import contacts on other devices
 - Personal and shared contact forms, with local storage persistence
+- Share contacts via dynamically generated QR codes － download & scan QR Codes in-app
 - Imported contacts' list with link to each contact and local storage persistence
-- Share contacts via dynamically generated QR codes － download & scan QR Codes in-app
+- Toast notifications for user feedback
 - Progressive Web Application － Installable app

 ## Technologies